This topic is contained in the PDXpert help file: select Contents from the application's Help menu.

 WHEN [Complies]=0 THEN 'Fail'

-You can use the IsCanceled, Revision and PendingRevision values to obtain insight into the item's current release state.
+You can use the IsCanceled, Revision and PendingRevision values in the viewer schema to obtain insight into the item's current release state.

 Release state IsCanceled Revision PendingRevision